 Charitable contributions are deductible up to 10% of your income under Section 80G.
 Depending upon the institution to which the donation is being made, the deduction can be either 100% or 50% of the amount donated.
 You must Ensure that you obtain a receipt from the institution and a copy of their income-tax exemption certificate.
 Instead of giving the money directly to the needy and not getting any deduction, you can make a charitable contribution to an NGO that provides assistance to the needy.
 The individual is then able to get a tax deduction while still contributing to a noble cause.

 Contributions to a political party

-If you have contributed any amount to a recognised political party, you are eligible to claim a tax deduction ranging from 50 percent to 100 percent of the amount under Section 80GGC for individuals and Section 80GGB for corporate organisations.
-One can contribute up to 10 percent of one’s gross total income to a political party.
+If you have contributed any amount to a recognised political party or an electoral trust , you are eligible to claim a tax deduction under Section 80GGC for individuals and Section 80GGB for corporate organisations.
+However no deduction shall be allowed in respect of cash contribution.

 Home loan and joint home loan